felipecrs/volume-locker/README.md

 This is my first Rust project, with no prior experience or knowledge of the language.
 Don't expect the code to be pretty.

+I was dissastisfied with any existing solution because they were either relying on `nircmd.exe`, which is not open source, and also didn't allow to lock the volume of specific devices, only the current default one.

 I was inspired by [AntoineGS/teams-status-rs](https://github.com/AntoineGS/teams-status-rs) being so amazing in such a lightweight package.
 I wanted to do something similar, but for volume locking.

 Thanks [Kingloo/volume](https://github.com/Kingloo/volume) for the Windows volume control code.
 I copied pretty much everything from there.